sbseltzer/anki-trivial-clozes/README.md

-# Anki Massive-Context Cloze-Highlighted Sentences (MCS)
+# Anki MCS (Massive-Context Cloze-Highlighted Sentences)
-Based on the AJATT MCD concept.
+Based on the AJATT MCD (Massive-Context Clozed Deletion) concept.
 What an awful name, but the MCS acronym helps.
 Essentially the same as an MCD, but clozes are not a classical clozed deletion.
 Although this says Sentences, it could be any text.
 The name mostly reflects my own use-case.

 Rather, the generated cards show the content (normally a word) being tested.
 It would be the equivalent to setting the hint text of a cloze to the content that would otherwise be hidden.